Placement Exams Information

 Where do I go to take placement exams?

-Some students are exempt from taking the EPPE based on the specific criteria.
+Some students are exempt from taking the EPPEE based on the specific criteria.

-The Department of English has information about scores and more specific EPPE questions.
+The Department of English has information about scores and more specific EPPEE questions.

 View how ACT, SAT, and the Math Placement Exam are used for placement in Math courses.